 Local authorities are responsible for alcohol treatment services.
-The intensive residential rehabilitation packages may require an additional assessment process to determine access to the funding for this.
+Intensive residential rehabilitation may require an additional assessment process to determine if there is funding for this.

 It's also possible to pay for residential rehabilitation privately.
 Medical insurance companies may fund this for a certain period.